peeomid/todos.md/local_doc/tui_specs.md

 * Input is **pre-filled** with the current query for the view, plus a trailing space (so you can type immediately).
 * On every keypress, the task list is re-filtered.
 * You can edit anywhere in the search string (not just at the end).
+* While a text input is focused, printable characters are treated as text (global shortcuts like `q` do not fire).

 Editing inside the search bar (best-effort; depends on terminal key mapping):